codewithmuh/nginx-tutorial-series/03-hosting-static-websites/README.md

 ---

-### 4. Viewing Your Website (3 minutes)
+### 4. Viewing Your Wevsite

-**Script:**
-"To view your website, open a web browser and navigate to `http://localhost` or your server’s IP address.
-You should see the 'Hello, World!' message we created earlier."
+To view your website, open a web browser and navigate to `http://localhost` or your server’s IP address.
+You should see the 'Hello, World!' message we created earlier.

-"If you’re using a custom domain, make sure your domain’s DNS points to your server’s IP address.
-Once that’s set, you can access your site using the domain name."
+If you’re using a custom domain, make sure your domain’s DNS points to your server’s IP address.
+Once that’s set, you can access your site using the domain name.

 ---

-### 5. Closing the Section (3 minutes)

-**Script:**
+## Summary
 "That’s it!
 You’ve successfully hosted a static website with Nginx.
 You can now add more HTML, CSS, and JavaScript files to create a complete website.
 In the next section, we’ll take it a step further by setting up Nginx as a reverse proxy.
-Stay tuned!"

----

-## Summary

 In this tutorial, you learned how to host a static website using Nginx.
 You created a simple HTML file, configured the Nginx server block to serve it, and viewed the website in a browser.
 You can now continue to expand your website with additional files, or explore other Nginx functionalities.